akhil-b-26/automotive-engine-health-detection-deeplearning/README.md

-# 🚗 Automotive Vehicle Engine Health Detection using Deep Learning
+# 🚗 Automotive Engine Health Detection using Deep Learning

 This project leverages deep learning to build a binary classification system that detects whether an automotive engine is **Healthy** or **Unhealthy** based on real-time sensor data.
 The model is trained on a labeled dataset sourced from **Kaggle** and achieves high predictive accuracy.